 In recent years the country has been running fast trying to catch up with the rest of Europe, quickly inserting women into a ‘pink’ quota in parliament and trying to liberate women while still maintaining dancing-girls on their t.v programs.
 While there is always an exception to the rampant P.C, female role models are still few and far between.

 Now if women’s rights have been so backwards, you can imagine how gay and lesbian rights are in Italy.
-Yet I can think of three wonderfully popular figures who have managed to become popular despite any sexism or homophobia.
+I can think of three wonderfully famous figures who have managed to become widespread despite any sexism or homophobia.

 I imagine they had to combat against the haters but their names are as well-known as any other famous Italian politician or T.V personality and that is something positively amazing in a country like Italy.